 DNA methylation is a key epigenetic modification in the mammalian genomes with many essential functions, including the repression of gene expression, genomic imprinting etc.[14-17].
 Numerous studies have suggested that the altered DNA methylation patterns in tumor tissues may silence the tumor suppressor genes and activate the oncogenes through the hypo/hyper methylation status[18, 19].
 In addition to its key functions in the tumorigenesis, it is also found that DNA methylation patterns were significantly different in each cancer types, indicating that DNA methylation could be applied as the promising biomarkers for cancer early detection[20-22].
 However, despite of several diagnostic panels for ESCC detection, these studies were limited by the relatively small sample size, inaccurate methylation detection method and lack of validation dataset etc. The biomarkers with these limitations may pose a burden for the further prospective studies with large sample sizes.

 Therefore, in the current study we firstly integrated the ESCC methylation datasets from GEO database and TCGA project for biomarker screening.
-After stringent selection procedures and manual check, five candidate CpGsites including cg05249644 (STK3), cg15830431, cg20655070, cg26671652 (ZNF418) and cg27062795 (ZNF542) were selected for further validation.
+After stringent selection procedures, several CpGsites were selected.
 With the fast development of the next generation sequencing (NGS), the targeted bisulfite sequencing method has been emerging to be the recommended method for methylation detection with the characteristics of high accuracy and high-throughout.
-As a result, we applied the targeted bisulfite sequencing method for quantifying the methylation status of these five CpGsites as well as its nearby genomic regions in 94 pairs of ESCC and normal tissues from Chinese Han population.
+As a result, we then constructed the multiplex PCR reaction system and designed the primers for each CpGsite.
+Due to the technical limitations of multiplex PCR, we finally selected five candidate CpGsites including cg05249644 (STK3), cg15830431, cg20655070, cg26671652 (ZNF418) and cg27062795 (ZNF542) for further validation.
+We then applied the targeted bisulfite sequencing method for quantifying the methylation status of these five CpGsites as well as its nearby genomic regions in 94 pairs of ESCC and normal tissues from Chinese Han population.

 Results